Hong Kong: Procedural Issues

 In another notable departure from international norms, there is no general regime of merger control under the Ordinance at present.
-The merger rule only applies to the telecommunications sector, and the Commission will share jurisdiction with the Communications Authority (CA) regarding decision-making in this sector.
+The merger rule only applies to the telecommunications sector, and the Commission will share jurisdiction with the Communications Authority (CA) regarding decision making in this sector.
 The adjudicative power will be transferred to the Tribunal from the CA, where it currently resides.
 The Ordinance enables the routine exchange of confidential information between both agencies.
-While the Guidelines refer to the exchange of information between these authorities, there is no reference to information exchange between the Commission and other National Competition Authorities.
+Indeed it is noteworthy that the Guidelines, published in July 2015, were issued in conjunction with the CA, which already indicates a high level of coordination and interaction between the two agencies.
+While the Guidelines refer to the exchange of information between these authorities, there is no reference to information exchange between the Commission and other national competition authorities.
 This is something the Commission will no doubt have to clarify in due course.

 Powers of the Commission

 While entrusted with ensuring the observance of the Ordinance, the Commission will lack a key enforcement tool found in other jurisdictions, namely the ability to levy fines directly on undertakings for breaches of the Ordinance.
 Instead, it will have the power to conduct investigations and bring proceedings against the alleged parties before the Tribunal, which in turn will issue fines where appropriate.
 However, the Commission is not left entirely toothless; it will have an array of powers, short of being able to levy fines, to enable it to monitor and enforce the Ordinance.
 The Commission will be able to issue exemption decisions, accept commitments from infringers in return for a decision not to prosecute, and issue warning notices for minor infringements and infringement notices for more serious violations.